e-stoddard/CIS-106-Eric-Stoddard/README.md

 In this assignment I learned how to use a for loop in programming.
 For loops seem to be very useful when the number of iterations is known.
 I also learned how to create a nested loop.
 I'm sure I will use nested loops a lot in the future because they can process a lot of computations with only a few lines of code.

+## Assignment 11

+In this assignment I learned how to fixed array (list) in Python.
+Specifically, I learned how to put a series of inputs into a fixed array and how to call individual members of the array.
+I also learned how to sort arrays based on value size and how to find the total sum of an array of numbers.